Safe Pass – Health and Safety Awareness Training Programme ________________________________________________________________________________

 REPLACEMENT OF SAFE PASS REGISTRATION CARD

-If your card has been lost, stolen or damaged you can apply for a replacement card by submitting the completed
+If your card has been lost, stolen or damaged you can apply for a replacement card by completing the Online

 Safe Pass Registration Cards which are being replaced are sent by the printing company directly to the individual requesting the Safe Pass Card.
 Replacement cards are generally issued within 2-3 weeks of receipt of fully completed Replacement Form and correct payment.